AndrewDMorgan/Pygame-Engine/README.md

 # Pygame-Engine
 A basic engine built on top of pygame to reduce repetitive code (eg. an event manager).
-I'm hoping to add things like tile maps and spritesheet readers.
+I'm hoping to add additional things I need for gamedevelopment.
 I'm not sure how far this probject will go.
-I would also like to add other helpful features like a particle system or entity system or something.
-Maybe even create an animation manager for more complicated animations.
+I would like to add other helpful features like a particle system or entity system or something.
+I migth even create an animation manager for more complicated animations.
+But I'm not sure how much I will actually create.

 ## Current Features:
 * An event manager
 * Text rendering
 * A base UI element class
 * A basic button
+* A typing box
+* A slider
+* A spritesheet loader
+* A color palette tool
+* A basic tilemap

 ## Events.py
 - MouseStates (Enum)